jorisvandenbossche/course-python-data/notebooks/pandas_07_reshaping_data.md

 data
 ```

-This data representation is not 'tidy':
+This data representation is not "tidy":

 - Each row contains two observations of pH (each from a different treatment)
 - 'Treatment' (A or B) is a variable not in its own column, but used as column headers

 +++

-We can `melt` the data set tidy the data:
+We can `melt` the data set to tidy the data:

 ```{code-cell} ipython3
 data_long = pd.melt(data, id_vars=["WWTP"],